Preparing the Next Generation of Conductors, Educators and Performers

 Advancing Your Knowledge and Career

 One of the field's most recognized degrees from one of the region's most respected learning institutions, CBU's MM advances your expertise and value as a conductor, performer, and/or educator in a variety of educational, performance and religious environments.
 CBU's MM degree goes beyond traditional graduate programs, as well, by preparing candidates to establish, build and direct successful music programs that inspire excitement within schools and congregational communities.

 CBU's MM program extends the learning experience beyond the classroom walls, allowing students the opportunity to put music theory into practice.
 Candidates engage with faculty and fellow students in a variety of environments and settings, including conducting seminars, reading sessions, and master classes.
 Students also benefit from our newest facility, the JoAnn Hawkins Music Building, equipped with the latest technology, including a multi-million dollar state-of-the-art recording studio, music labs, and 27 private rehearsal rooms each furnished with a baby grand piano.

-Students concentrating in conducting have the unique opportunity to conduct CBU's exceptional orchestra, choral groups or other on-campus instrumental groups.
+Students concentrating in conducting have the unique opportunity to conduct CBU's exceptional orchestra, symphony, choral groups or other on-campus instrumental groups.
 Performance majors perform recitals on campus as well as at other stellar venues.
 Students may choose to join a wide variety of on-campus choral and instrumental groups, or start their own.
-This invaluable experience conducting and performing with others before a live audience over 50 times a year builds confidence as well as competence.
+This invaluable experience conducting and performing with others before a live audience builds confidence as well as competence.